-If you are a UK or EU national and plan to start a full-time, part-time or distance learning taught or research Masters course from September 2019 you may be eligible to apply for a government-backed loan.
-Visit the government website for up to date information for 2019 entry.
+If you are a UK or EU national and plan to start a full-time, part-time or distance learning taught or research Masters course from September you may be eligible to apply for a government-backed loan.
+Visit the government website for up-to-date information.

 Find out more about the funding available: